mikebell/mikebell.io/content/posts/2014-04-23-drupal-sprints-manchester-are-back.md

 slug: "drupal-sprints-manchester-are-back"
 date: "2014-04-23"
 template: post
-description: ""
+description: "After a long break we’re back and ready to get sprinting again."
 tags:
   - "Drupal"
   - "Drupal Sprints Manchester"
 ---
 After a long break we’re back and ready to get sprinting again.

 I’m looking forward to getting stuck into Drupal 8 migrate in preparation for my talk at Drupal Camp Yorkshire.